 Remember who the workplace is for

 As you work to support employee wellbeing, keep people part of the process.
 After all, it’s their wellbeing at risk.

 Make your design process both participatory and inclusive through surveys, team working agreements and business resource groups.
 By engaging employees, you can better understand and prioritise their personal needs.

 If you need help knowing where to begin, let’s talk.

 *Fisher, et al., “As Workforce Wellbeing Dips, Leaders Ask: What Will It Take to Move the Needle?”
 Deloitte Insights, June 28, 2023.

 **Future Forum Pulse, February 2023.

-The most important thing to remember during this process is to practice participatory design to understand and prioritize what’s most meaningful to your employees and deliver a more inclusive experience.
+The most important thing to remember during this process is to practise participatory design to understand and prioritise what’s most meaningful to your employees and deliver a more inclusive experience.